ssato/fortios-xutils/README.rst

     # network-collect
     Usage: cli.py network-collect [OPTIONS] [FILEPATHS]...

-      Make and save network data collected from the JSON structured fortigate's configuration files.
+      Collect and save network data from the parsed and structured fortigate's configuration files in JSON formats.
 FILEPATHS is a list of path of the JSON file, the parsed results of fortigate CLI's "show \*configuration" outputs.

       Examples: